Necromancer Tank PvE Build ESO – Anubis

 Beginner Gear

-With the armor changes this patch and the CP changes, 5-1-1 and infused on the big pieces lost some value.
-Full heavy and sturdy will give you the best sustain and survivability, but 5-1-1 and infused on big pieces is still fine as well.
+Full heavy and sturdy will give you the best sustain and survivability, but 5-1-1 and infused on big pieces is fine as well.
+Well-fitted can also be nice depending on the fight.

 Attributes